 VM Hypervisor

 We use KVM, which is a common and mature hypervisor for VMs that is part of the Linux kernel.
-The KVM-managed VMs connect to the network in bridged network mode [29], which means that VM has its own IP address.
+The KVM-managed VMs connect to the network in bridged network mode [29], which means that a VM has its own IP address.

 Cloudlet Client

 The cloudlet client is an Android 4.1 application.
-It searches the mobile device’s storage for cyber-foraging-enabled applications and displays them in a list.
+It searches the mobile device’s storage at a dedicated location for cyber-foraging-enabled applications and displays them in a list.
 It is also responsible for discovering cloudlet servers.
 When the user selects to run one of the applications from the list, the cloudlet client transmits the application metadata and application package via HTTP to an appropriate cloudlet server.
-The application displays upload progress and shows status information that is retrieved from the cloudlet server.
+The process of finding an appropriate cloudlet will be discussed in section 6.3.2.
+The cloudlet client application displays upload progress and shows status information that is retrieved from the cloudlet server.
 After successful deployment on the cloudlet, the cloudlet client starts the application client.

 Cloudlet Server